Chill-Astro/PyCalc-GUI/README.md

 - Any system with Python installed.
 - Requires PySide6 & Requests package to be installed via pip!
-- No Python installation needed if using Installer or `PyCalc-GUI.exe` on Windows Systems or `PyCalc-GUI` file on Linux Systems!
+- No Python installation needed if using Installer or Prebuilt Executables!

 ---